schonkopf/oblp/src/content/pages/home.md

 whyListen:
   eyebrow: "Why listen"
-  title: "Sound reveals life beneath the surface."
+  title: "Sound reveals life beneath the surface"
   text: "Fishes, snapping shrimps, whales, and many other marine organisms produce sound.
 By listening to these dynamic soundscapes, we can reveal biological activity and ecosystem processes that conventional visual surveys can easily miss."
   supportingText: "Tracking soundscapes through day and night, across seasons, and before and after disturbances allows us to investigate how marine ecosystems vary and change across temporal and spatial scales."
-  observationNote: "No"
+  observationNote: "Autonomous recorders · Drifting platforms · Day and night · Seasons and monsoons · Storms and disturbances · Coral reefs to the deep sea"

 network:
   eyebrow: "An international observation network"
-  title: "Listening across marine ecosystems."
+  title: "Listening across marine ecosystems"
   text: "From shallow coral reefs to the deep ocean, we combine long-term monitoring with spatial surveys and different observing platforms to capture soundscape dynamics across habitats, depths, and geographic regions."
   actionLabel: "Explore all observations"

 pathway:
   eyebrow: "From sound to ecological knowledge"
-  title: "Turning recordings into social-ecological indicators."
+  title: "Turning recordings into social-ecological indicators"
   text: "Underwater soundscapes are complex mixtures of biological, environmental, and human sounds.
 We use signal processing and AI to identify their sources and patterns, then connect acoustic observations with ecological data, environmental conditions, and local knowledge.
 Together, these approaches turn sound into meaningful indicators of ecosystem change and evidence for conservation and management."
   steps:
     - title: "Listen"